 It’s funny that the book this is written in, is one that inspires that exact feeling.
 It’s no question that I will read more by John Green.

 I hope my review did this book some justice, and that you will decide to read it.
-Reviews are always hard for me, it’s difficult to convey my feelings when it comes to a book I truly love.
-It’s like how am I supposed to express the whirlwind of emotions racing through me?
+Reviews for my favorite books are always hard for me, it’s difficult to convey my feelings when it comes to a book I truly love.
+How am I supposed to express the whirlwind of emotions racing through me?
 How am I to express that the author is so good that you feel like you are right there with the characters?
 All I know, is I loved the book.